 Fixtures Administration for Club and County Board Sites

-Select the Fixtures link to get a list of all of your club or county board’s upcoming fixtures.
+Go to Administration>Day to Day>Fixtures and select the Fixtures link to get a list of all of your club or county board’s upcoming fixtures.

 If your site is linked to the relevant competition sites, then all of your league and cup fixtures will be automatically shown here when they are created on the competition sites.
 (These fixtures cannot be removed from your site.)